AngeliqueDawnbringer/node-acme-lambda/README.md

 # Need PEM ?
 - Go to the lambda console, go to pem add-on, create an empty test and run it.
-- You can also add an event that doest his for you.
+- You can also add an event that does this for you.
 Normally I have a similar function on the s3 bucket which takes event handling.

 # Current version